 During the Liverpool European Capital of Culture, 9.7 million additional visitors were attracted to the spectacle in 2008, constituting 35% of all visits to the city, generating an economic impact of £753.8 million – the highest for any European Capital of Culture to date.

-Today, Liverpool presents itself as a beacon of excellence amongst major cities competing for recognition of the same calibre – recognised as a top spot for overseas investment, tourism, and overall economic growth.
-Let’s take a look at how the city has changed since the 2008 Liverpool Capital of Culture, and how Liverpool is going to continue celebrating its place as a UK hot spot.
+Today, the Liverpool city of culture presents itself as a beacon of excellence amongst major cities competing for recognition of the same calibre – recognised as a top spot for overseas investment, tourism, and overall economic growth.
+Let’s take a look at how the city has changed since the 2008 Liverpool Capital of Culture, and how Liverpool is going to continue celebrating its place as a UK hotspot.

-Liverpool Capital of culture 10 years on: What’s happened to the city since the Liverpool European Capital of Culture 2008?
+What’s Happened to the City Since the Liverpool European Capital of Culture 2008?

 Liverpool has come a long way since becoming the cultural capital of the world back in 2008.
 Earning the Liverpool European Capital of Culture title was the green light for Liverpool to experiment with new challenges, collaborate with other cities and celebrate everything they are famed for.